 In the year 1885 she was married to Rev. J. N. Wright of Ohio, his second wife, and they settled in Salmas where she took great interest in the missionary work.
 In the year 1888 she accompanied her husband to America, and only returned last fall.
 All who have known her since her return testify to her growing interest and activity in the Master’s cause.
 As far as the care of her little family would permit, she was assiduous in holding meetings for the women, visiting their families, teaching a Bible class on the Sabbath, etc. The native pastor of the Oolah Church is warm in his commendation of her helpful influence during the months before her death.

-Notes—Clarification editing was done by the author on August 5, 2015.
-Shushan Wright had become a U. S. citizen.
+Notes—Shushan in not in the photograph of the group of women.
+She became a U. S. citizen.
 The spellings of “Ooroomeeyah” include, Orūmīyeh, Urmia, Oroomiah, or Urūmiyeh, and probably other versions, which show Western speakers’ difficulties with transcribing the Eastern languages.
 The “Mrs. Shedd” referred to in the biography was not the wife of W. G. T. Shedd, but of Rev. J. H. Shedd, D.D.
 Rev. Wright’s first wife, Mary Letitia, was from Oregon, and she died of typhoid fever in Tabriz in 1878.
 Persia’s current name, Iran, came into use in 1935.
 A missionary to India, John H. Morrison (1806-1881), experienced the deaths of two wives on the field.